mandelsoft/spiff/README.md

 This new key field will also be observed during the merging of lists.

+If the selected key field starts with a `!`, the key feature is disabled.
+The exclamation mark is removed from the effective field name, also.

+If the values for the key field are not unqiue, it is disables, also.

 ## `(( foo.[bar].baz ))`

 Look for the nearest 'foo' key, and from there follow through to the